-Either party may terminate this agreement with two-weeks notice to the other party for any reason.
-Should any of the scheduled monthly calls or site visits not take place, my invoices will be adjusted accordingly.
+Either party may terminate this agreement with two-weeks' notice to the other party for any reason.
 If there are forms that are needed for my vendor/consulting status, please send them to me by file attachment.
 My consulting fee should be made payable to Leadership Matters LLC and sent to the address on this letterhead.

 This contract is an independent contractor agreement with Leadership Matters LLC.
-This LLC is registered by the state of NJ as a business entity and the consultant has appropriate professional insurance.
-All required federal and state taxes will be paid by the consultant as an independent contractor in accordance with IRS guidelines.
+This LLC is registered by the state of NJ as a business entity and the consultant has professional insurance.
+All required taxes will be paid by the consultant as an independent contractor in accordance with IRS guidelines.
+The consultant has an identification number with Boone County for paying the occupational tax as required for consultants who are onsite more than three days per calendar year.

 Should you have any questions, please call me.
 If you agree to this proposal, please return a confirming email to me at Michael@leadershipmatters.us.
-I am looking forward to working with your principals and staff during this innovative initiative.
+I am looking forward to consulting with your principals and staff during this innovative initiative.